EPCCed/archer2-intro-ds-and-ml/README.md

 All attendees will need their own desktop or laptop.

-If you are logging on to an external system then you will need to have an ssh client installed which comes as default for Linux and Mac systems.
+To connect to ARCHER2 you will need to have an ssh client installed which comes as default for Linux and Mac systems.
+You will need an ARCHER2 account to run the practicals on ARCHER2.
+(You may also be able to run the practicals on your own machine if you have already installed the Anaconda python distribution and PyTorch.
+For those attending the course, we recommend that you use ARCHER2.)

 Linux users should open a command-line terminal and use ssh from the command line.